bredeson/HandsOnDArT/README.md

 > NOTE: The PFB2017 course used the native Apple Mac OSX operating system, so please start at the section titled "OK.
 I've Logged in.
 What Now?" and ignore any prior sections.
 Instructions for logging into the AWS server are included below.

-## Agenda
-Please see the PDF [herein](https://github.com/bredeson/HandsOnDArT/blob/master/HandsOnDArT-Agenda.pdf) for the course agenda.

 # Logging into the AWS server